thcorporation/ThDocs/index.md

 ED Addons is the best skinbase for Kodi and this Document will help you how to do it.

-{: .important-title }
+{: .warning }
-> IMPORTANT
-> If you have an addon that resets your Kodi Setup
-> please test it on a empty setup such as http://onworks.net
+If you have an addon that resets your Kodi Setup please test it on a empty setup such as http://onworks.net

 # Get your addon to ED Addons
 Getting your skin to EminenceDownload is very easy!